dkilcy/saltstack-base/notes/setup-salt.md

-### Setup Salt Master and Minion
+### Setup Salt Masters and Minions

 Perform all these steps on the workstation node as **root** user

+#### Overview

+1. Setup the Salt master and minion on the workstation machines.
+2. Setup the Salt minion on all other machines.
+3. Post-Install Setup

+#### Setup the Salt master

-1. Install the Salt master
+1. Install the Salt master on all workstation (utility) nodes.

  ```bash
  yum install salt-master